denzelrenner/LIFE4136-Group1-Rotation2/README.md

 for file in ~/g10577_modelling_output/*.zip; do unzip "$file"; done
 ```
 ## Image and Movie generation
-We have successfully modelled our proteins and now want to actually investigate the structure and create good quality images to be used in our papers/presentations.
+We have successfully modelled our proteins and now want to actually investigate the mutations in three dimensional space and create good quality images to be used in our papers/presentations.
 We will open the different pdbs in pyMOL, highlight domains/motifs of interest, and take snapshots of our proteins.
 This can be acheived following the steps outlined below.

-We only want to use the best model from the alphafold output, it should have rank_001 in its name.
-We will load that into pymol and change the name of the object following the command in the file named below:
+We only want to use the best model from the alphafold output, which should have rank_001 in its name.
+We will load that into pymol and change the name of the object following the command in the file named below: Say what a pdb is?

-The alphafold tetraploid directory has a different suffix for the directory name (i.e eebdh) so use whichever youve been given and choose your rank001 model.
+The alphafold output directory has a different suffix for the directory name (i.e eebdh) so use whichever youve been given and choose your rank001 model.
+For the sake of running the scripts below you can only use one protein at a time.
+Either you are investigating the tetraploid sturcture or the diploid structure.

-For tetraploids:
+If you are investigating tetraploids:
 ```bash
 load ~/g46214_modelling_output/your_alphafold_tetraploid_output_directory/your_rank_001_tetraploid.pdb, tetraploid_g46214